 A sample Validator Command Line for invoking a custom validator using a CLICs interface in PC2 might therefore look like the following:

-{:validator} {:infile} {:ansfile} {:feedbackdir}
+{:validator} {:infilename} {:ansfilename} {:feedbackdir}

 This command line will invoke the specified Validator program, passing it the current input data file name, the current judge’s answer file name, and the name of a feedback directory.
 Note that when PC2 invokes a custom validator using the CLICS Validator interface, the system automatically creates a new, randomly-named directory for use as the “feedback directory”.
 This is done as a security measure; it prevents a team submission from using a priori knowledge about where “validator feedback” is to be written and attempting to somehow overwrite it.
 The Validator program should use the specified feedback directory name as the directory where it writes any feedback files (see the following section for information on feedback files).